-In these times of fast media and ever-growing Internet we are under so many external influences that it can be difficult to know when we are thinking for ourselves.
+In these times of fast media and ever-growing Internet, we are under so many external influences that it can be difficult to know when we are thinking for ourselves.

 Unless you are a discerning, very aware person, you most likely don't even know when your thinking is not your own.

 Not that all outside influence is bad or detrimental to forming your own views, but being unable to think for yourself can make you miserable at best, or a puppet of someone else's programming, at worst.

 Admittedly, we are all born into societies or cultures where the norms and customs are already established.
-We have little choice but to conform to a large degree to what is already in place.
+For the most part, we have little choice but to conform to what is already in place.
 This is not necessarily a bad thing, however, it can be confining and controlling if we accept everything blindly and never question the status quo.

 Does this mean all of your ideas can

 Nor does it require being contrary and argumentative just to be defiant or stand out.
 To think for yourself means that whatever opinions you hold will be well thought out and come from a position of thorough investigation and thoughtful analysis.
 It means choosing to not compromise the facts for the sake of consensus or fitting in.
 It is not unlike critical thinking - it just encompasses a broader scope of choices and decision-making in your life.

 As an example, how many of us feel the need to keep up with 'the latest'?
 We wear clothes, listen to music and follow trends that the media tells us we should in order to be cool.
-Marketing companies

-create ads that hypnotize us into a herd mentality as we fall into debt, wear fashions that are unbecoming, and get caught up in a cycle of over-spending, over-consuming and then stressing out over it.
+Marketing companies create ads that hypnotize us into a herd mentality as we fall into debt, wear fashions that are unbecoming, and get caught up in a cycle of over-spending, over-consuming and then stressing out over it.
 Before we realize it, we are living lives designed for us by the powers that be and without our conscious participation.

 Another trap we fall into when we don't think for ourselves is groupthink.
 Groupthink, a term coined by Irving Janis in 1972, is a psychological phenomenon that takes place within a group of people who try to avoid conflict and reach agreement without critically evaluating options or alternative ideas.

 The problem with groupthink is that it hinders finding the best solutions, impedes creative ideas and thwarts independent thinking.
 Wanting to be part of the crowd can certainly have its drawbacks!

 So how can you cultivate the ability to think for yourself?